LipikaAggarwal/WildFire-Segmentation/README.md

 # 🔥 Wildfire Segmentation Using Deep Learning

-This project focuses on segmenting wildfire-affected regions from aerial imagery using a deep learning model.
-It identifies fire zones at the pixel level, making it easier to visualize the spatial extent of wildfire damage.
+This project uses a U-Net-based deep learning model to segment wildfire-affected regions from aerial imagery.
+It detects fire zones at the pixel level and generates binary masks that highlight the damaged areas.

-The model is based on a U-Net architecture and is trained to generate binary masks that highlight fire-affected areas in the input imagery.
+Built for disaster monitoring and environmental analysis, the system helps visualize the spatial spread of wildfires.
+This enables timely response, risk assessment, and improved resource allocation during wildfire events.

 ---